skorzennik/backup-to-cloud/README.md

 az-cli
 rclone
 ```
 namely the AWS or Azure CLI, or the more generic `rclone` interface.

-Thye need
-to be properly configured and have access to the respective cloud storage resource.
+They need to be properly configured and have access to the respective cloud
+storage resource.

 ## Documentation